What Is a Good Debt Service Coverage Ratio?

 Debt service coverage ratio (DSCR) refers to the amount of net cash flow a borrower has available to pay their mortgage.
 It’s a metric used by investors and lenders to analyze the performance of rental properties and determine whether borrowers qualify for a loan.
 DSCR compares a borrower’s rental income against the annual debt of the mortgage loan.

 Calculating DSCR will give you a ratio that indicates whether a property generates enough income to pay a mortgage.
-Lenders typically use this measurement to determine the maximum loan amounts when investors apply for mortgages.
+Lenders typically use this measurement to determine the maximum loan amounts when investors apply for DSCR mortgages.

-Generala, the higher a DSCR, the more cash flow there is to cover the debt and provide the borrower with a cushion to pay for additional property expenses while taking some as income.
-To use the DSCR formula to determine your ability to repay a mortgage loan, divide the annual gross rental income by the total annual debt payments.
+Generally, the higher a DSCR, the more cash flow there is to cover the debt and provide the borrower with a cushion to pay for additional property expenses while taking some as income.

 Once you have that figure, you can determine whether or not you qualify for a loan based on a lender’s eligibility requirements.
 A DSCR of 1 shows that you have a gross rental income equal to the annual payments of your mortgage debt, proving your ability to repay.